 Follow people that are interested in your product niche.
 Twitter is an active platform: often if you follow someone, they'll follow you back, if they can see in your bio that you provide valuable information on whatever they are interested in.
 For example, follow artists if you sell art supplies.

 Go to your Facebook brand page and select the option "invite your friends".
 This will at least get you some initial numbers.
-Facebook also allows you to search email contacts, so you can first add all your email contacts as friends on Facebook, and then invite them to like your page.
+Facebook also allows you to search for email contacts, so you can first add all your email contacts as friends on Facebook, and then invite them to like your page.

 Share a lot and pin a lot.
 When you share, people see your pins, and those pins lead back to your page by displaying your details below the pin.
 When you pin, Pinterest suggests boards where people have pinned the same image to help you easily find people to follow.
 These people might happily follow you back.